Rakjlou/42-exam-trainer/README.md

 A quick and easy program to train 42 exams.
 Only exam 02 is supported for now.
 ## Install
-This program uses `gcc` and `valgrind`, be sure  you got that covered.
+This program uses `gcc` and `valgrind`, and has been written under `bash 5` (but earlier versions should work I guess ?), be sure  you got that covered.
 Besides that, just clone the repository where you want.